Ed Sheeran On Top Of The Charts (And The World)

 According to Official Charts, Ed Sheeran’s previous album X went on to become one of the decade’s best-sellers.
 The album, which features the catchy grooves of Don’t, the quintessential ballad Thinking Out Loud, and the widely successful I See Fire, surpassed 2 million units in sales a mere 9 months after its release.

 Divide is the highly-anticipated follow-up to Multiply, and, no matter what mathematical equation Ed Sheeran uses, the end result will surely equal nothing but dollar signs for the singer.
-With Ed Sheeran’s recent performances on both Saturday Night Live, and the 2017 Grammys to promote his two singles, coupled with the massive views those singles are getting on YouTube, it’s safe to say that the hype is real, and, with a little less than a month away before the eventual release of Divide, the anticipation is only going to build momentum from here on out.
+With Ed Sheeran’s recent performances on both Saturday Night Live, and the 2017 Grammys to promote his two singles, coupled with the massive views those singles are getting on YouTube, it’s safe to say that the hype is real, and, with less than a month until the release of Divide, the anticipation is only going to build momentum from here on out.

 While it’s certainly ill-fitting to call Ed Sheeran a dark horse, it seems as though, with all the attention that Lady Gaga and Beyonce have garnered in recent weeks, Ed Sheeran has come in somewhat under the radar with the release of his newest singles and upcoming album — although, this may not necessarily be a bad thing.